Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Anuoluwapo/Task 2.md

 ## 6. Non Functional Sections of the Application

  **Authentication**
- - User should not be asked to fill the hospital form again when they logged in the second time.
+ - Users should not be asked to fill the hospital form again when they logged in the second time.
 This should be only one time process.
 Instead, they should be directly redirected to the list of hospital.
  The users authentication state should be save after sign up.